tetris245/tetris245/README.md

 * Removed the collarremove command, while keeping /removecollar
 * Renamed the safewordspecific command as safeworditem to avoid conflict with BCAR add-on
 * Renamed the wardrobe command as wrobe to avoid conflict with BCAR add-on
+* Removed the whispered message, often misunderstood by players, in the safeworditem command